Formatting Text

 Start mixing font sizes, like <small>a</small><big>A</big>, and you’ll quickly notice a problem with the font size code: the text is aligned along its top, as if it’s hanging from a clothes line.
 But you know that English text is typically written with all letters aligned at an invisible baseline instead.

 Let’s think through how to fix this.
-If the big text is moved up, it would overlap with the previous line, so the smaller text has to be moved down.
+If the bigger text is moved up, it would overlap with the previous line, so the smaller text has to be moved down.
 That means its vertical position has to be computed later, after the big text passes through token.
-But since the small text comes through the loop first, we need a two-pass algorithm for lines of text: the first pass identifies what words go in the line and computes their x positions, while the second pass vertically aligns the words and computes their y positions.
+But since the small text comes through the loop first, we need a two-pass algorithm for lines of text: the first pass identifies what words go in the line and computes their x positions, while the second pass vertically aligns the words and computes their y positions (see Figure 4).

 Let’s start with phase one.
 Since one line contains text from many tags, we need a field on Layout to store the line-to-be.
 That field, line, will be a list, and text will add words to it instead of to the display list.
 Entries in line will have x but not y positions, since y positions aren’t computed in the first phase: